PaloAltoNetworks/flex-license-migration-lab/README.md

 1. Deploy a new Lab Panorama to fullfill the Migration process
 2. Configure Panorama to perform the Lab activities
 3. Setup the Customer support Portal (CSP)
+   1. Creating several Deployment Profiles
 4. Deploy Software Firewalls and License them with an ELA License
-   1. 2 Firewalls in AWS
+   1. 2 Firewalls in PanOS 9.1.13-h3
-   2. 2 Firewalls in GCP
+   2. 2 Firewalls in PanOS 10.0.9
-   3. 2 Firewalls in Azure
+   3. 2 Firewalls in PanOS 10.2.3
-5. Onboard Firewalls into Panorama
-6. Migrate Software Firewalls from NON-Flex License Model to Flex-License Model
+5. Migrate Software Firewalls from NON-Flex License Model to Flex-License Model
    1. NON-Flex to Flex-License (Fixed Deployment Profile)
    2. Flex-License to Flex-License (Flexible Deployment Profile)
-7. How to update the Deployment Profile
+6. How to update the Deployment Profile
    1. Enable/Disable CDSS
    2. Increase/Decrease vCPU count
-8. Troubleshooting
+7. Troubleshooting

 <br/>